Testing in high-dimensional spiked models: Links to statistical problems

 when the goal is to test linear restrictions on the matrix of coefficients $\beta$.
-Case 3 corresponds to the situation where the covariance matrix $\Sigma$ of the i.i.d.
-Gaussian rows of the error matrix $\varepsilon$ is known.
-We label this case as `regression with known variance' (REG$_{0}$).
-Case 4 corresponds to the unknown $\Sigma,$ and we label it as `regression with unknown variance' (REG).
+In case REG$_0$ the covariance matrix $\Sigma$ of the i.i.d.
+Gaussian rows of the error matrix $\varepsilon$ is assumed known.
+REG corresponds to unknown $\Sigma.$

-As explained in Muirhead (1982), pp. 433-434, the problem of testing linear restrictions on $\beta$ can be cast in the canonical form, where the matrix of transformed response variables is split into three parts, $Y_{1}^{\ast},$ $Y_{2}^{\ast},$ and $Y_{3}^{\ast}$.
-Matrix $Y_{1}^{\ast}$ is $n_{1}\times p,$ where $p$ is the number of response variables and $n_{1}$ is the number of restrictions.
-Under the null hypothesis, $\mathbb{E}Y_{1}^{\ast}=0,$ whereas under the alternative,
+As explained in \cite[pp. 433--434]{muir82}, the problem of testing linear restrictions on $\beta$ can be cast in the canonical form, where the matrix of transformed response variables is split into three parts, $Y_{1},$ $Y_{2},$ and $Y_{3}$.
+Matrix $Y_{1}$ is $n_{1}\times p,$ where $p$ is the number of response variables and $n_{1}$ is the number of linear restrictions (per each of the $p$ columns of matrix $\beta$).
+Under the null hypothesis, $\mathbb{E}Y_{1}=0,$ whereas under the alternative,